Belgian waffle makers

 In North America, Belgian waffles are a variety of waffle with a lighter batter, larger squares, and deeper pockets than ordinary American waffles.
 Belgian waffles were originally leavened with yeast, but baking powder is now often used.
 They are often eaten as a breakfast food; toppings vary from whipped cream, confectioners sugar, soft fruit, and chocolate spread, to syrup and butter or margarine.
 They may also be served with vanilla ice cream and fresh fruit (such as strawberries) as a dessert.

-In Belgium itself, there are several kinds of waffle, including the Brussels waffle and the Liege waffle.
+In Belgium itself, there are several kinds of waffles, including the Brussels waffle and the Liege waffle.